System Assurances,

 [ key compromise ]

-Private key exposed.
-Wallet emptied programmatically.
+The wallet's private key is exposed and everything in it gets moved out automatically.
 Nothing on-chain can stop it once the key is out.

 Existing protocols don't cover this

-Nexus Mutual, InsurAce, and Sherlock cover smart contract bugs: protocol-level failures where code behaves unexpectedly.
-A wallet drain is not a code failure.
-None of these protocols pay out on it.
+Nexus Mutual, InsurAce, and Sherlock cover smart contract bugs, which are protocol-level failures where code behaves unexpectedly.
+A wallet drain is a different event entirely, and none of these protocols pay out on it.

 For the protocols that do attempt wallet-level coverage, every claim goes to a vote.
 Your payout depends on DAO participation rates you didn't choose.
 The result is slow, unpredictable, and discretionary.